UPC/ravada/docs/devel-docs/development_tools.rst

 We use a lot of powerful free source like `GNU`_/Linux `Ubuntu`_, `KVM`_ or `Spice`_, among others.
 Responsive web made with `Bootstrap`_ and `AngularJS`_.

-We use `Transifex`_ to provide a cleaner and easy to use interface for translators.
+We use `Weblate`_ to provide a cleaner and easy to use interface for translators.
 It's meant for adapting applications and text to enable their usability in a particular cultural or linguistic market.

 Then we build documentation and host it in `Read the Docs`_ for you.